The ultimate guide on how to find the right therapist for you

 In the past, therapy was stigmatized, but all that is changing.
 Our understanding of the benefits and role of therapy is also expanding.

 Anyone can benefit from therapy.
-Just like how some people go to the gym to improve their physical fitness, while others may need help recovering from injury, so too are there different reasons to consider therapy.
+Just like how some people go to the gym to improve their physical fitness, while others may need help recovering from injury, so too are there different reasons to consider seeking therapy.
 Some folks are dealing with a mental issue or some specific concerns, whereas others are building mental fitness or resilience or upkeeping their well-being.
 Regardless, it’s good to make mental wellness a priority.

 There are many reasons someone may want to get in better mental shape: to achieve a personal goal, to gain a competitive edge (individually or as part of a team), to feel good about yourself, to get better sleep, or to be more attractive to potential (and current) partners.
 Sometimes it is nice to get another perspective in areas where even the most successful people can face challenges: career stress, relationships, parenting, etc.